-Chef Katie Button was born in the South, raised in the North, and educated in Europe.
-Now, she has returned to her roots as chef and owner of three unique restaurant concepts in Asheville, North Carolina: Cúrate Tapas Bar and La Bodega by Cúrate, as well as national food shipping of Cúrate products and the Cúrate Spanish Wine Club.
+Katie Button was born in the South, raised in the North, and educated in Europe.
+Now, she has returned to her roots as chef and owner of two unique restaurant concepts in Asheville, North Carolina: Cúrate Tapas Bar and La Bodega by Cúrate, as well as national food shipping of Cúrate products and the Cúrate Spanish Wine Club.

-After meeting her husband Félix Meana, Chef Button moved to Asheville and created Katie Button Restaurants – formerly, Heirloom Hospitality Group – with Meana and her parents in 2011.
+After meeting her husband Félix Meana, Button moved to Asheville and created Katie Button Restaurants with Meana and her parents in 2011.
 Together, they opened Cúrate in 2011.
 The classic Spanish tapas restaurant received instant attention and accolades, from mentions in The Wall Street Journal and the New York Times to local awards and press.
 Recently, in 2019 Cúrate was named as one “40 Most Important Restaurants of the Past 40 Years” by Food & Wine, and one of “Most Important Restaurants of the Decade” by Esquire, along with recognition as one of the “100 Best Wine Restaurants” in the nation by Wine Enthusiast in 2018.
 In the wake of the COVID-19 pandemic, the team also opened La Bodega by Cúrate, replacing the well-loved Button & Co.
-Bagels in 2018, both in downtown Asheville.
+Bagels, and expanding the Cúrate brand.

-Chef Button was a semi-finalist for the James Beard Rising Star Chef award in 2012 & 2013, a nominee in 2014, semi-finalist for Best Chefs in America in 2015 and a nominee for Best Chefs Southeast 2018.
-Chef Button was one of Food & Wine magazine’s Best New Chefs of 2015 and hosted an international television series, The Best Chefs in the World.
-Chef Button is a member of Williams-Sonoma’s 2017 Chefs’ Collective.
+Katie Button was a semi-finalist for the James Beard Rising Star Chef award in 2012 & 2013, a nominee in 2014, semi-finalist for Best Chefs in America in 2015 and a nominee for Best Chef Southeast in 2018 and 2019.
+Button was one of Food & Wine magazine’s Best New Chefs of 2015 and hosted an international television series, The Best Chefs in the World.
+Button is a member of Williams-Sonoma’s 2017 Chefs’ Collective.

 Button remains dedicated to causes beyond solely culinary pursuits.
-Her dedication to an eco-friendly approach to restaurant ownership was lauded by Grist.org, and all three restaurants are living wage certified and work with local companies and organizations to recycle, compost, and reduce food waste and environmental impact.
-Among other charitable events, Chef Button cooked for a Human Rights Campaign fundraiser in Washington, D.C., a Chef Action Network summit in Asheville, and works locally with Chefs at Welcome Table and Green Opportunities’ Kitchen Ready Program.
-She has also attended the James Beard Foundation Boot Camp for Policy and Change, an educational program with Chefs Action Network for select chefs from across the country.
+Her dedication to an eco-friendly approach to restaurant ownership was lauded by Grist.org, and both restaurants are living wage certified and work with local companies and organizations to recycle, compost, and reduce food waste and environmental impact.
+Button served as board President during the inaugural year of Chow Chow: An Asheville Culinary Event.
+She has attended the James Beard Foundation Boot Camp for Policy and Change, an educational program with Chefs Action Network for select chefs from across the country.
 Currently, Katie Button is a member of the leadership council for the Independent Restaurant Coalition, driving policy designed to save restaurants impacted by the COVID-19 pandemic.